dereklputnam/profile-link-rendering/README.md

-# Custom User Field Link Renderer
+# User Field Link Rendering

 A Discourse theme component that automatically renders URLs in custom user fields as clickable links on user cards and profile pages.